Axionic suppression of plasma wakefield acceleration: Derivation of the results

 It is worth noting that the above procedure bypasses the second-order ODE for $\mu$ that emanates from the Gauss-Amp\`ere law (\ref{maxwell_G}).
 However, the latter ODE also follows as a consequence of (\ref{E_mu}), (\ref{tauK_e2_ODE}), (\ref{axion_ODE}) and no new information is uncovered.

 In summary, the ALP-plasma field system reduces to (\ref{tauK_e2_ODE}), (\ref{axion_ODE}) with $E$ given by (\ref{E_mu}).
+The electromagnetic invariants are $X=E^2-B^2$, $Y=2EB$.
 For definiteness, from now on we will only consider theories with a minimal coupling between the ALP and the electromagnetic field rather than those with more general couplings~\cite{villalba-chavez:2013, burton:2011b}.
 We will focus on theories of the form

 where $\lambda_{\rm EM}(X,Y)$ depends only on the electromagnetic field invariants and $g$ is a coupling constant.
 The term $g\alpha Y/2$ coupling the ALP field and electromagnetic field does not appear in the stress-energy-momentum tensor and its contributions to the first three terms in (\ref{tauK_e2_ODE}) cancel; substituting $\lambda$ in (\ref{tauK_e2_ODE}), (\ref{axion_ODE}) leads to